lropero/upgradeps/README.md

 ##### `-y` / `--yarn`

-Use yarn instead of npm
+Use yarn instead of npm when upgrading

 ```sh
 npx upgradeps -u -y